Seanny123/ShortStories/cured.md

 "I'm sure a lower dose will fix those problems."
 "No, fuck it Jad, I need my apathy to function.
 I used to be happy.
 Now, I'm having existential crises at night, which is something I thought only emo kids did."
 "So your priorities are re\-aligning.
 Isn't this what you wanted?"
 My voice approaches hysteria.
 "Maybe, but I still wanted to know who the hell I was.
 I DON'T EVEN LIKE THESE FUCKING JUJUBES ANYMORE!"
-I shake the bag in front of me accenting my confusion.
+I shake the bag in front of me accenting my frustration.
 Jad pleads, "Come on don't give up now!"

 Although Jad does give me suggestions from time to time, ultimately he has always let me choose the path of my life.
 He would work like crazy on his projects and I would mess around on the Internet.
 The only reason he would be trying to shove these pills down my throat is...